JuliaLang/julia/doc/stdlib/dates.rst

    | ``yyyymmdd`` | 19960101  | Matches fixed-width year, month, and day                       |
    +--------------+-----------+----------------------------------------------------------------+

-   All characters not listed above are treated as delimiters between date and time slots.
-So a ``dt`` string of "1996-01-15T00:00:00.0" would have a ``format`` string like "y-m-dTH:M:S.s".
+   Characters not listed above are normally treated as delimiters between date and time slots.
+For example a ``dt`` string of "1996-01-15T00:00:00.0" would have a ``format`` string like "y-m-dTH:M:S.s".
+If you need to use a code character as a delimiter you can escape it using backslash.
+The date "1995y01m" would have the format "y\\ym\\m".

 .. _man-date-formatting: